 Both the pilot's and the prince's stories revolve around their relationships.
 For the pilot, the entire purpose of writing the story and making his drawings is to remember his relationship with the little prince.
 The little prince, in turn, tells the story of his journey in terms of the characters he's met along the way.
 The chapter with the fox, in particular, emphasizes the importance of taking time to get to know someone.
-The…(read full theme analysis)
+The…read analysis of Relationships

 At the beginning of his journey, the little prince is most concerned with the truth.
 He leaves his planet after catching his rose telling a lie, and although they reconcile just before he departs, he decides to explore the universe in order to discover what's true.
-As he encounters more on his travels, however, he realizes that what's true is not always what's essential—his rose's lies were less important than the fact that he cared…(read full theme analysis)
+As he encounters more on his travels, however, he realizes that what's true is not always what's essential—his rose's lies were less important than the fact that he cared…read analysis of The True and the Essential

 The story often compares children to grownups, depicting grownups as a group of people who have lost their sense of imagination and the ability to see what's essential.
 The various grownups presented throughout the story have only utilitarian concerns and are ruled by vices like pride and greed.
-Unlike children, they've lost the ability to understand the true value of a friendship, the beauty of a house, or the things that aren't explicitly shown in…(read full theme analysis)
+Unlike children, they've lost the ability to understand the true value of a friendship, the beauty of a house, or the things that aren't explicitly shown in…read analysis of Childhood vs. Adulthood

 Innocence is a trait that both the pilot and the little prince value.
 For the pilot, the little prince's innocence makes it important to protect and comfort him.
 For the little prince, his rose's naïveté similarly makes it important for him to return to his planet to protect her.
 Innocence itself serves as protection as well—when the little prince encounters the snake, the snake refrains from poisoning the boy because of his innocence.